tap349/tap349.github.io/_posts/2017-06-10-javascript-eslint.md

 also ESLint config is required for syntastic to work (see below).

-this will install both `eslint` package and additional plugins (based on your answers) locally as development dependencies in _package.json_:
+this will also install any additional plugins (based on your answers) locally as development dependencies in _package.json_:

 ```javascript
 "devDependencies": {